-All medications to be given by the school nurse are to be brought to school in the original container with the prescription label or physician's label, noting name of the student, medication, dosage and time to be given.
+All medications to be given by the school nurse are to be brought to school by a parent/guardian in the original container with the prescription label or physician's label, noting name of the student, medication, dosage and time to be given.
+Students are not allowed to carry medication.
 The medication form must be on file with the school nurse to allow your child to be given medication at school.
 Refer to Delaware Valley School Board Policy #210 Use of Medications.